Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Introduction

 More recently, many global and deterministic methods based on the \textit{branch and bound} (BnB) framework have been applied to solve the point cloud registration problem with optimality guarantees\cite{hartley2009global,7368945,campbell2016gogma,7381673,straub2017efficient,bustos2017guaranteed,liu2018efficient,chen2022deterministic}.
-However, the computational complexity of BnB optimization is exponential to the dimension of the solution domain.
+Nonetheless, the computational complexity of BnB optimization is exponential to the dimension of the solution domain in the worst-case.
 Most studies address the issue by jointly searching for the optimal solution in $\mathbb{SE}(3)$\cite{7368945,campbell2016gogma,7381673}.
-In order to improve the algorithm efficiency, one direction is utilizing the known gravity directions measured by inertial measurement units (IMUs) to reduce the dimension of the parameter space to 4-dimensional\cite{cai2019practical,li2023fast}.
-Another direction for reducing the problem dimension is to decompose the original problem into two 3-DOF sub-problems by leveraging the geometric properties\cite{straub2017efficient,bustos2017guaranteed,liu2018efficient,yang2020teaser}.
-Typically, two unique features are employed for pose decoupling, i.e., the rotation invariant features (RIFs)\cite{liu2018efficient,9485090} and the translation invariant measurements (TIMs)\cite{jiao2021deterministic,yang2020teaser}.
-Nonetheless, the pairwise features make the number of input data increase squarely.
+In order to improve the algorithm efficiency, one direction is utilizing the known gravity directions measured by inertial measurement units (IMUs) to reduce the dimension of the parameter space to 4-dimension\cite{cai2019practical,li2023fast,liu2023absolute}.
+Another direction for reducing the problem dimension is to decompose the original problem into two 3-DOF sub-problems by leveraging the geometric properties\cite{straub2017efficient,liu2018efficient,li2018fast,yang2020teaser,9485090,chen2022deterministic}.
+Typically, two unique categories of features are employed for pose decoupling, i.e., rotation invariant features (RIFs)\cite{liu2018efficient,9485090} and translation invariant measurements (TIMs)\cite{jiao2021deterministic,yang2020teaser}.
+Nonetheless, the pairwise features increase the number of input data quadratically, resulting in limited efficiency gains.
 Furthermore, a more efficient strategy is proposed based on the rotation decomposition, which decouples 6-DOF transformation into \textit{i)} (2+1)-DOF, i.e., 2-DOF rotation axis and 1-DOF of translation along the axis, and \textit{ii)} (1+2)-DOF, i.e., the remaining 1-DOF rotation and 2-DOF translation\cite{chen2022deterministic}.